Affiliate links on Android Authority may earn us a commission. Learn more.

-Before anything, we need to talk about Discord notifications and why anyone would want to turn them off.
+Before we go further, we need to talk about Discord notifications and why anyone would want to turn them off.

 Typically, when it comes to social media notifications, you want to leave them on.
 If you turn off Facebook notifications, you might miss a direct message, a tag, an important update from a Facebook group, or a birthday.
 If you turn off Instagram notifications on your device, you won’t know when someone likes or comments on your content.

 However, neither of those two instances involves an incredibly irksome double-beep notification sound.

 Discord notifies you about everything, from messages in threads to people changing their listening preferences in a call.
 As such, you will be bombarded with Discord notifications unless you manually disable them.